The entire book appears at this link with chapters added after appearing online:

 The woman — what was her name, Tyger can’t remember, rats

-So ends the Year of our Lord, 1987.
+So ends the year of (someone’s) Lord, 1987.
 Good riddance to bad

 rubbish.
 Auburn Tiger fans can be heard whooping and hollering in